grey0ne/next_utils/instructions.md

 - Use React Hook Form for form handling
 - Use fields from `next_utils/fields`
 - For related object selection, use `ControlledSelectField` from `spa/next_utils/fields`
+- For localized fields use `ControlledLocalizedTextField` from `spa/next_utils/fields`

 ## Backend Development
 - Use decorators from dataorm module for backend endpoints